cdbdev/python-doc/doc/python_bindings.md

 # Exploring the possible tools/methods
 ## ctypes
+This is a tool in the standard library for creating Python bindings.
+It provides a low-level toolset for loading shared libraries and marshalling data between Python and C.

 There are times when all you need to do is invoke some system calls or a few C library functions and you want to avoid the overhead of writing two different languages.
 In this case you can use a Python library like `ctypes`.

+The biggest advantage ctypes has over the other tools you’ll examine here is that it’s built into the standard library.
+It also requires no extra steps, as all of the work is done as part of your Python program.
+However, more complex tasks grow cumbersome with the lack of automation.
+In the next section, you’ll see a tool that adds some automation to the process.

 ## CFFI